up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 === ":material-microsoft: Windows"

-    ??? note "Windows 10 and prior versions..."
+    ??? note "Prior to Windows 11 Build 22631.4391 (KB5044380) and Windows 10 Build 19045.5073 (KB5045594)..."
-        The `scp` command may require the `-O` option parameter to use the legacy SCP protocol.
+        The `scp` command used the legacy SCP protocol without the need for specifying the `-O` optional parameter.
+        If you're using an older Windows build or an [OpenSSH](https://github.com/PowerShell/Win32-OpenSSH) version prior to 8.9.0.0, please remove `-O` from the `scp` command parameters.

-        If you continue to have issues, consider installing and running [WinSCP](https://winscp.net/) instead *(Remember to choose the SCP file protocol)*.
+        If you continue to have issues, consider installing and running [WinSCP](https://winscp.net/), a GUI client.
+        *(Remember to choose the SCP file protocol)*.

         Also, an alternative to the `ssh` command is [Putty](https://putty.org/).

     ``` sh
-    scp -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa %Temp%\8311\local-upgrade.tar root@192.168.11.1:/tmp/
+    scp -O -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa %Temp%\8311\local-upgrade.tar root@192.168.11.1:/tmp/
     ssh -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa root@192.168.11.1 "tar xvf /tmp/local-upgrade.tar -C /tmp/ -- upgrade.sh && /tmp/upgrade.sh -y -r /tmp/local-upgrade.tar"
     ```